Home Blog 5 Essential Tips For Writing Hooks For Essays

 • I took a seat on the PMT bus to return home yesterday.
 I heard some vague murmur coming from the old lady sitting next to me.
 I saw her holding an open book with bold alphabets.
 Giving closer attention, I was astonished to discover that she was trying to learn the alphabet and read words.

 • Emily was a teenage girl with dark skin and a plum body.
 She was often seen alone with her dog.
-She rarely got upset or dejected but one of the instances when she did was when she opened Instagram.
-The feed always flooded with merry moments of friends and couples and Emily longed for one such moment.
+She rarely got upset or dejecte, but one instances when she did was when she opened Instagram.
+The feed always flooded with merry moments of friends and couple,s and Emily longed for one such moment.

 5. Quote Hook:

 Here’s a secret tip!!
 When you can’t find anything that is gripping enough, turn to seek help from eminent personalities.
 The final trick is to search for quotes related to your topic and attach them at the opening of your essay.
-This will attract the attention of readers since great minds throughout history have pronounced statements that are still applicable and worth giving thought to.
+This will attract the attention of readers since great minds throughout history have pronounced statements that are still applicable and worth considering.
 You can use literary quotes or relevant film dialogues as quote hooks.
-Besides, modern figures like Elon Musk, Ankur Warikoo, Mark Zuckerberg, etc. are popular for their witty words and impactful thoughts.
+Besides, modern figures like Elon Musk, Ankur Warikoo, Mark Zuckerberg, etc., are famous for their witty words and impactful thoughts.
 You can pick statements from their speeches and posts too.
 Let’s see a few examples of quote hooks in the essay:

 • “Content is not the king.
 It is the kingdom” -Lee Odden